chinhonnang0000/intermod/README.md

 eg. nickel drills, super alloy walls.

 BALANCING DISCLAIMER
-No content taken from the original mod are changed unless there is bugs.
+No content taken from the original mod are changed unless there are bugs and ducplicates.
 Thus some tech may be very OP (example: Tantria's Devestator) or useless (example: all hyperspace turrets)
 Things are added to make the mod playable.
-They may also be OP
+They may also be OP.

+Java mods that are not working will be converted to json-javaScript format.

 current affairs:
 - intm_main tech tree aims on other mods that have no errors but unplayable in the campaign mode or prevents further explorations.